As you prepare for your next visit, here are some packing tips to help you make the most of your getaway!

 - Plan your outfits and pack them together – not only does this tip help you from rooting around in your bag to find all of the individual pieces that you need to make up an outfit, it also stops you from overpacking.
 Make up your mind in advance on what you would like to wear and then be flexible.
 You don’t have to decide which days you will wear which outfit in advance (although if you’re planning a long day outside you will want to take this into account).
 And pack a couple of extra tops, bottoms, underwear, and socks.
 A COUPLE.
 For you over packers, that does not mean 10.

 - Day bag/backpack – if you plan on not checking into your hotel as soon as you arrive in town, be prepared with an extra bag with some things you might need.
-There’s nothing worse than having to dig through multiple bags of luggage inside your truck to get out a change of clothes for everyone or those pairs of hiking boots.
+There’s nothing worse than having to dig through multiple bags of luggage inside your vehicle to get out a change of clothes for everyone or those pairs of hiking boots.
 This makes it easier to start enjoying your time right away.